wensby/aveslog/api-service/README.md

 }
 ```

-#### Response
+**Response**

+The response from completing a registration is the created account resource.

 ```
-Status: 200 OK
+Status: 201 CREATED

 {
-  "status": "success",
-  "message": "Registration successful"
+  "id": 4,
+  "username": "kennybostick",
+  "birder": {
+    "id": 8,
+    "name": "kennybostick"
   }
+}
 ```

 ### Create Refresh Token

-In order to obtain a short-lived access token required to access and modify certain
+In order to obtain a short-lived access token required to access and modify
-resources, you first need a refresh token.
+certain resources, you first need a refresh token.

 ```
 POST /authentication/refresh-token?username={username}&password={password}
 ```

-#### Response
+**Response**

 ```
-Status: 200 OK
+Status: 201 CREATED

 {
   "id": 4,